dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 Choose a good ***&lt;name&gt;*** now, and make a note of it so you can use it later in the lab.

-Throughout the remainder of the documentation the syntax samples will use ***dli0201*** ("dli" being short for Deep Learning Institute and "0201" for January, 31) as a ***&lt;name&gt;*** place holder value.  **DO NOT USE dli0201** for yourself, as it would likely conflict with the resources created while documenting this lab, or with others who lazily use that same name.
+Throughout the remainder of the documentation the syntax samples will use ***dli0201*** ("dli" being short for Deep Learning Institute and "0201" for February 1st) as a ***&lt;name&gt;*** place holder value.  **DO NOT USE dli0201** for yourself, as it would likely conflict with the resources created while documenting this lab, or with others who lazily use that same name.

 ---